squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 ##

 ## Now in '''RELEASE CANDIDATE''' cycle.
-## The Squid 3.X release timeline is now roughly monthly beta packages until the new features are considered finished and a period of two weeks occur without any new bugs being discovered in those features.
+## The release timeline is now roughly monthly beta packages until the new features are considered finished and a period of two weeks occur without any new bugs being discovered in those features.
 ##
 ## Additions are limited to:
 ##  * Documentation updates